gulpjs/gulp/docs/api/registry.md

 ### Errors

+#### Incorrect Parameter

-When a constructor (instead of an instance) is passed as `registryInstance`, throws an error with the message, "Custom registries must be instantiated, but it looks like you passed a constructor".
+When a constructor (instead of an instance) is passed as `registryInstance`, throws an error with the message:

+> Custom registries must be instantiated, but it looks like you passed a constructor.

+#### Missing get Method

-When a registry without a `get` method is passed as `registryInstance`, throws an error with the message, "Custom registry must have `get` function".
+When a registry without a `get` method is passed as `registryInstance`, throws an error with the message:

+> Custom registry must have `get` function.

+#### Missing set Method

-When a registry without a `set` method is passed as `registryInstance`, throws an error with the message, "Custom registry must have `set` function".
+When a registry without a `set` method is passed as `registryInstance`, throws an error with the message:

+> Custom registry must have `set` function.

+#### Missing init Method

-When a registry without an `init` method is passed as `registryInstance`, throws an error with the message, "Custom registry must have `init` function"
+When a registry without an `init` method is passed as `registryInstance`, throws an error with the message:

+> Custom registry must have `init` function"

+#### Missing tasks Method

-When a registry without a `tasks` method is passed as `registryInstance`, throws an error with the message, "Custom registry must have `tasks` function".
+When a registry without a `tasks` method is passed as `registryInstance`, throws an error with the message:

+> Custom registry must have `tasks` function.

 [creating-custom-registries]: ../advanced/creating-custom-registries.md